turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-calculated-exception/index.md

 ## Step 2: Modify the policy setting

-The bucket's access control is currently statically set to `Check: Unifirm`.
+The bucket's access control is currently statically set to `Check: Uniform`.
 Use the pencil icon on the right side of the policy setting to edit the policy.

 <p><img alt="view-policy-pack" src="/images/docs/guardrails/getting-started/getting-started-gcp/create-calculated-exception/view-policy-pack.png"/></p>